 Enjoy waterfront dining.
 Along the Susquehanna River, Dukes Riverside Bar and Grille and Dockside Willies both have their own charm and unique menu options.
 They offer some of the finest outdoor dining in Central Pennsylvania.

 Hop on the Cumberland Valley Rail Trail.
 Following the same path as the historic Cumberland Valley railroad corridor, this 13-mile trail features a flat surface ideal for biking, horseback riding, or a leisurely stroll.

 Explore the Cumberland Valley Railroad Museum.
 Located inside a renovated 1956 50-foot long boxcar, the museum is the focal point of the Shippensburg Station trailhead of the Cumberland Valley Rail Trail.

 Get ice cream at Cabin on King.
 Spend an evening enjoying ice cream sitting outdoors in the wooded grotto behind the cabin.

 You may have noticed a number of ice cream shops on our summer bucket list.
-Check out our Ice Cream Trail for a list of other great locations to enjoy this favorite summer treat.
+Sign up for the free digital passport, check-in at participating locations, and win prizes.

 Have fun exploring Cumberland Valley and don't forget to use #MyCVSummer on social media!